menisadi/spotify-vs-lastfm/writing/final.md

 ## Conclusion?
 Is there any?

+And maybe this whole rabbit hole was also just an excuse for me to dig deeper into the strange world of ranked-list comparison - but honestly, I’m glad it was.
-I'm not sure I know what Spotify did or how their numbers ended up being such a mismatch.
+I’m not sure what Spotify did or how their numbers ended up being such a mismatch.
 Is this intentional?
 Is there a reason or a deliberate bias?
 I don't know, and I have no indication that this is the case.
 I just know that the folks there are sitting on a huge gold mine of cool data, and what they end up doing with it is this mess.
 It might not bother me as a user, but it offends me as a data scientist.